justinknguyen/BeatBind/README.md

 1. Paste the `Device ID` into the app.

 ### Hotkeys
-- This program uses the [pynput](https://pynput.readthedocs.io/en/latest/keyboard.html) module to listen for hotkeys.
+- This program uses the [global_hotkeys](https://github.com/btsdev/global_hotkeys) module to listen for hotkeys.
-- Example hotkeys are given to help create your hotkeys.
-Note that the arrow keys don't seem to function with pynput.
+- Please refer to the list of keycodes [here](https://github.com/btsdev/global_hotkeys#list-of-the-available-keys) for the text input field.

 Once you're done, click on `Save` to save your settings. <br>
 Click on `Start & Close` to close the window and start listening for your hotkeys!
 You can open the settings again by right-clicking on the app's system tray icon.